yoon720/bigdata/README.md

 * Divide signature matrix into *b* bands of *r* rows each
 * For each band, there is hash function on *r* integers
 * Use the characteristic that similar columns are more likely to be identical in some band
-* Ih this version of implementation, I used 3-shingles to make minhash signatures and b=6, r=20 for LSH algorithm
+* In this version of implementation, I used 3-shingles to make minhash signatures and b=6, r=20 for LSH algorithm
   - Pr(signatures agree in all rows of at least one band and thus become a candidate pair) = 1-(1-*s<sup>r*)<sup>b

 ## 4. K-means algorithm (PySpark)